CS21B043/AI-Agent-Hackathon/README.md

 - Agent implementations (`TeacherAgent`, `EvaluatorAgent`, `RetrieverAgent`).
 - API endpoints (JAX-RS examples shown).
 - Integration with external AI (Gemini) and data source (GitHub) APIs.
-- Database interaction abstraction (`DbClient`).
+- Database interaction abstraction (`DatabaseClient`).
 - Basic logging (`java.util.logging` shown).
 - Clear build instructions (Maven).
 - This detailed README.

 ### **Code Comments & Clarity:**
-The provided snippets include Javadoc comments and inline logging, indicating an effort towards maintainability.
-Further commenting throughout the codebase is recommended.
+The codebase includes detailed Javadoc comments and inline logging as part of an effort towards maintainability.

 ### **Instructions:**
 Setup, build, and run instructions are provided above. `curl` examples demonstrate API usage.

 ### **Test Suite:**
-**Self-Correction:** Based on the provided information, a dedicated automated test suite (e.g., using JUnit for unit tests, Mockito for mocking dependencies like `DbClient` or `GeminiClient`, and potentially integration tests for API endpoints) is not explicitly mentioned or provided.
-Adding unit tests for agent logic, helper classes (parsing, prompt generation), and integration tests for the API endpoints would significantly improve robustness and fulfill this criterion more strongly.
+A sample python file is provided to test the functionality of the GeminiApiClient class.
+Other than that, a list of curl examples have been mentioned which can be used for testing.

 ### **Security Best Practices:**
 - API keys (`GEMINI_API_KEY`, `GITHUB_TOKEN`) are handled via environment variables, which is better than hardcoding.
-- Input validation seems basic (checking for null/blank).
-Robust validation (e.g., checking formats, lengths, potential injection patterns) should be implemented, especially for student code submissions before sending them to the evaluation environment (even if sandboxed by Gemini).
-- Dependencies should be kept up-to-date (`mvn versions:display-dependency-updates`).

 ### **Error Handling:**
-The code shows try-catch blocks and logging, but consistent error handling strategies (e.g., specific exceptions, standardized error responses in the API) are important.
+The code has a lot of try-catch blocks and extensive logging.

 ### **Technical Implementation & Sophistication:**
 The project demonstrates non-trivial technical implementation: